hashicorp/consul/website/source/docs/connect/ca/aws.html.md

 that restrict how fast certificates can be issued.
 This may impact how quickly large clusters can rotate all issued certificates.

-At the current time the ACM Private CA provider for Connect has some additional limitations described below.
+Currently, the ACM Private CA provider for Connect has some additional limitations described below.

 ### Unable to Cross-sign Other CAs

-It's currently not possible to cross-sign other CA provider's root certificates during a migration.
+It's not possible to cross-sign other CA provider's root certificates during a migration.
 This is due to a ACM Private CA not having a mechanism to blindly cross-sign another root certificate without a CSR being generated.
-Both Consul's built in CA and Vault can do this and the current workflow for managing CAs relies on it.
+Both Consul's built-in CA and Vault can do this and the current workflow for managing CAs relies on it.

 In the future it should be possible to remove this limitation by changing the